AcaciaLinux/seed/README.md

-# Seed - The AcaicaLinux Installer
+# Seed - The AcaciaLinux installer
-Possible names: seed
+The AcaciaLinux installer written in python3.